symlex/symlex-core/README.md

 }
 ```

-YAML files located in `$appPath/config/` configure the entire system via **dependecy injection**.
-The filename matches the application's environment name (e.g. `app.yml`).
+YAML files located in `$appPath/config/` configure the entire system via dependecy injection.
+The filename matches the application's environment name (e.g. `console.yml`).
 These files are in the same format you know from Symfony 2.
 In addition to the regular services, they also contain the actual application as a service ("app"):

     services:
         app: